 It is important to know that as a minor, if your claim is for personal injury, the adult assisting you must use a lawyer if your claim goes to trial.
 You may wish to visit the Law Centre website for further information about lawsuits involving minors.
 Look for small claims Factsheet #3.

 This is where you will answer the question, "who are you suing?", and give details about the defendant(s).

 The address and phone number of the defendant can sometimes be difficult to obtain.
-However, there are private firms that specialize in finding individuals and these firms can be found in your local yellow pages under 'Investigators'.
-If you are having trouble locating a defendant for the purposes of service, please refer to Guide #5 Serving Documents.
+However, there are private firms that specialize in finding individuals and these firms can be found by completing an on-line search for 'Investigators'.
+If you are having trouble locating a defendant for the purposes of service, please refer to Guide #5 - Serving documents.